22.4.2025

 Not Pointing Out Problems but Finding Solutions

-Teresa works in Castrén & Snellman’s Corporate Governance service and advises the firm’s clients in corporate law matters.
+Teresa works in Castrén & Snellman’s Corporate Governance service and advises the firm’s clients especially in corporate law, various capital market transactions such as equity issues and mergers and acquisitions.

 An important step in her new career was a secondment in the legal department of a major listed company.
 This secondment made it clear to her what makes a good lawyer: not pointing out problems but looking for solutions and moving forward.